 Knowledge / Understanding: Demonstrate knowledge and critical understanding of the main principles of abnormal, cognitive and biological Psychology, theories of crime, recidivism, the judicial system and penology.
 Primary: Lectures, seminars, workshops, directed independent study, academic tutorials, learning from work experience.
 2, 5 ILO1, ILO2, ILO3, ILO4 Coursework Examinations Written Reports Essays Critiques Presentations HIGH2062 HIGH2063 HIGH2061 HIGH2065 HIGH2053 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 4.4.1 - 4.4.9, Criminology Benchmarks 6.1 - 6.2 Identify, compare and evaluate key theories, concepts relating to cognitive and biological Psychology, abnormal behaviour, its diagnosis and treatment, recidivism, penology and the local and national judicial systems.
 Secondary/Supplementary: Guest speakers, case studies, individual and group research.
 Show an appropriate level of critical understanding of academic and sector research, engage in discussion and evaluation of the strengths and weaknesses of these approaches and arrive at an informed opinion as to their viability.
-An explanation for embedding Knowledge and Ur delivery of knowledge and understanding will be t understanding will be tested through the students critical appraisal of concepts, policies and practice hrough, lecture, seminars, directe ' ability to critically appraise theori d reading, indep es and concepts endent study an d group tutorials.
-Critical
+An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this level of the programme: Core delivery of knowledge and understanding will be through, lecture, seminars, directed reading, independent study and group tutorials.
+Critical understanding will be tested through the students' ability to critically appraise theories and concepts and best practice.
+Some of this will include critical appraisal of concepts, policies and practices engaged with during the students' WBL.